-Q11_5 (5) Forest/Wooded area on UAA (e.g. tree nursery, energy wood, coppices etc) На ı + Q11_6 Forest/wooded area not in UAA (not part of UAA, not part of arable land nor of grassland) На - Notes When indicating the intensity of the arable land for temporary grassland-type forage production, please ADD uses for cutting AND uses for grazing (e.g. 1 cutting and 2 grazing: tick "more than 2 uses/year").
-Permanent grassland: land used permanently (for several - usually more than five - consyears) to grow herbaceous forage crops, through cultivation (sown) or naturally (self-seeds included in the crop rotation scheme.
-Pure meadow: grassland that has been harvested predominantly by mowing over the last 5 y since the establishment of the sward if it is less than 5 years old. ears or Pure pasture: grassland that has been harvested predominantly by grazing over the last 5 y since the establishment of the sward if it is less than 5 years old. re pasture: grassland that has been harvested predominantly by grazing over the last 5 years or the the establishment of the sward if it is less than 5 years old.
-Continuous grazing/pasture: Continuous grazing is a one-pasture system in which livestoc unrestricted access to the pasture area throughout the grazing season.
-It is a simple system implement and manage, with minimal capital investment and movement of animals.
-Strip grazing pasture: Strip grazing is a grazing management system that involves giving live fresh allocation of pasture each day.
-It is usually organised within a paddock grazing system animals are controlled by the use of an electric fence.
-Paddock grazing/Intensive rotational grazing: Intensive rotational grazing is a system wit pastures, oftentimes called paddocks or cells.
-Livestock are moved from paddock to paddock on forage growth and utilisation.
-The number of paddocks and frequency of rotation dependancy factors, including the type (e.g. cattle, sheep) and class (e.g. dairy cows, heifers, be livestock and production goals of the manager. k based nd upon
+Q11_5 (5) Forest/Wooded area on UAA (e.g. tree nursery, energy wood, coppices etc) На Q11_6 Forest/wooded area not in UAA (not part of UAA, not part of arable land nor of grassland) На Notes When indicating the intensity of the arable land for temporary grassland-type forage production, please ADD uses for cutting AND uses for grazing (e.g. 1 cutting and 2 grazing: tick "more than 2 uses/year").
+Permanent grassland: land used permanently (for several - usually more than five - consecutive years) to grow herbaceous forage crops, through cultivation (sown) or naturally (self-seeded); not included in the crop rotation scheme.
+Pure meadow: grassland that has been harvested predominantly by mowing over the last 5 years or since the establishment of the sward if it is less than 5 years old.
+Pure pasture: grassland that has been harvested predominantly by grazing over the last 5 years or since the establishment of the sward if it is less than 5 years old.
+Continuous grazing/pasture: Continuous grazing is a one-pasture system in which livestock have unrestricted access to the pasture area throughout the grazing season.
+It is a simple system to implement and manage, with minimal capital investment and movement of animals.
+Strip grazing pasture: Strip grazing is a grazing management system that involves giving livestock a fresh allocation of pasture each day.
+It is usually organised within a paddock grazing system and the animals are controlled by the use of an electric fence.
+Paddock grazing/Intensive rotational grazing: Intensive rotational grazing is a system with many pastures, oftentimes called paddocks or cells.
+Livestock are moved from paddock to paddock based on forage growth and utilisation.
+The number of paddocks and frequency of rotation depend upon many factors, including the type (e.g. cattle, sheep) and class (e.g. dairy cows, heifers, bulls) of livestock and production goals of the manager.

-Q 12 Please specify the amoun t of utilised agricultural area (UAA) in 2018 that you:
+Q 12 Please specify the amount Please specify the amount of utilised agricultural area (UAA) in 2018 that you:

 Q12_1 Owned На

 Q12_2 Rented in На

 Q12_3 Rented out На

-Q 13 Do you plan to continue farming on the farm in the next five years? ☐ Yes, I plan to continue farming on the farm for the next five years ☐ No, the farm will be continued by family member(s) □ No, the farm will be continued outside the family□ Too early to say
+Q 13 Do you plan to continue farming on the farm in the next five years?
+Yes, I plan to continue farming on the farm for the next five years No, the farm will be continued by family member(s) No, the farm will be continued outside the family Too early to say